mansstiv/Website-Redesign/README.md

 # Website Redesign || Ministry of Labour and Social Affairs (Greece)
 Redesigned the website of "Ministry of Labour and Social Affairs (Greece)", for the course of Human-Computer Interaction.
 Both front-end (HTML &amp; CSS) and back-end (PHP &amp; MySQL) technologies were used.
-In [README.pdf](README.pdf) you can see more information (in greek) about the procedure that was undertaken.
+In [README.pdf](README.pdf) you can see more information (in greek) about the procedure that was undertaken, including heuristic evaluation and prototyping.

 ## How to run
 1. To run locally a PHP program you need to have Xampp installed.